-- Cricut knife blade for cutting leather (see more about it here)
+- Cricut knife blade for cutting leather (learn more about it)

 The deboss tip barely made a mark on the wet leather.

-Engraving did make a deeper imprint on the leather as can be seen on the right piece in the image below.
+Engraving did make a deeper imprint on the leather, as you can see on the right piece in the image below.
 At first glance, it may even seem as though it turned out better than the dry sample.

-However, see the differences between the two pieces?
-The leather moves ever so slightly as it is not down well on the mat due to it being wet.
-These results are therefore not good at all given that you cannot get the full engraving.
+The leather moves ever so slightly since it is not down well on the mat because it’s wet.
+These results are, therefore, not good at all because you cannot achieve the entire engraving.